Skip to main content

 Reviewed by Psychology Today Staff

 Memories can be immensely powerful, and for people struggling with mental health conditions, that power can be a burden.
-Memory keeps a record of what has made someone uneasy or upset, what undercut a person’s sense of self-worth, what brought extraordinary shock or pain.
-Also, perhaps, the unhealthy habits that have provided temporary relief.
-Because memory has an important role in pathological thinking and behavior, however, what scientists and clinicians have learned about memory can also be key to helping people recover from mental illness.
+Memory keeps a record of what has made someone uneasy or upset, what undercut a person’s sense of self-worth, what brought extraordinary shock or pain—also, perhaps, the unhealthy habits that have provided temporary relief.
+Because memory has an important role in pathological thinking and behavior, however, scientists and clinicians know that memory can also be key to helping people recover from mental illness.

 Memory and Common Mental Disorders

 Widespread mental health conditions such as depression, substance use disorders, and anxiety disorders have complex causes that differ substantially.
 Yet it is clear that each is characterized, in some ways, by how memory works in the people who suffer from them.
-And the experience of psychological stress—something known to every human, but which surfaces intensely in a range of disorders—is well established as a force affecting how we remember.
+The experience of psychological stress—something known to every human but which surfaces intensely in a range of disorders—is well established as a force affecting how we remember.

 Can stress impair memory?